-We often come across companies who are looking to save money on messaging service by splitting a quarter of a cents and are ready to risk losing in delivery quality as the few percentages of messages lost seem to be rather trivial.
+We often come across companies who are looking to save money on messaging services and SMS APIs by splitting a quarter of a cents and are ready to risk losing in delivery quality as the few percentages of messages lost seem to be rather trivial.
 They might think it will save them tens or hundreds of euros per month, and that the upside of a smaller invoice outweighs the undelivered messages and the lost revenue.

 Using below market price connections usually means their messages are sent via third-party connections or SIM farms where there are no interconnection fees calculated in the price.
 These are the grey routes we’ve talked about.
 Nowadays, when operators are starting to protect their networks and filtering incoming traffic, these low-cost routes simply don’t work anymore or work for a short period of time and your messages will have a poor delivery quality.

 The loss in delivery quality comes from both the undelivered messages (resulting from the route either failing, having low throughput thresholds or the connection being terminated by the operator) as well as from the delay in message delivery.
 The latter happens because the connections need to remain undetected to keep working and thus delivery is done in batches rather than in a consistent and constant flow of delivery.